System-Wide Accessibility Improvements

 Blue Line

-Bowdoin Station is the only inaccessible station on the Blue Line.
-All of our other Blue Line stations are accessible.
-However, minor to moderate accessibility barriers still exist, such as heavy station doors and broken sidewalks.
+Bowdoin is the only inaccessible station on the Blue Line.
+Though the other 11 Blue Line stations are accessible, minor-to-moderate accessibility barriers still exist, such as heavy station doors and broken sidewalks.

 - Construct new, secondary elevators at key locations and modernize select existing elevators